lewiswolf/kac_drumset/readme.md

 		material_density: float		# material density of the simulated drum membrane (kg/m^2)
 		max_vertices: int			# maximum amount of vertices for a given drum
 		strike_width: float			# width of the drum strike (m)
 		tension: float				# tension at rest (N/m)

+class LaméModel(AudioSampler):
+	'''
+	A linear model of an equilateral triangle membrane using Lamé equations.
+	'''

+	class Settings(SamplerSettings, total=False):
+		M: int						# number of mth modes
+		N: int						# number of nth modes
+		amplitude: float			# maximum amplitude of the simulation ∈ [0, 1]
+		decay_time: float			# how long will the simulation take to decay? (seconds)
+		material_density: float		# material density of the simulated drum membrane (kg/m^2)
+		tension: float				# tension at rest (N/m)

 class PoissonModel(AudioSampler):